watson-developer-cloud/speech-javascript-sdk/README.md

 * update node-sdk to use current version of this lib's RecognizeStream (and also provide the FormatStream + anything else that might be handy)
 * improve docs
 * look at supporting/migrating to https://streams.spec.whatwg.org/ / https://github.com/whatwg/streams once it's ready
+* Add Text to Speech once CORS support is avaliable.